 “What about talking to these people?”

 The president sat back and thought about what was said.
 Slavery?
 Death?
-There’d be no way humanity would stand for being enslaved, none whatsoever.
+There’d be no way Humanity would stand for being enslaved, none whatsoever.
 Humanity believed in freedom, democracy, and manifest destiny even.
 They’d rather die than be enslaved.
-Humans had a tendency to accept death before dishonor; better to die free than live as a slave; forward the Light Brigade, charge for the guns; and all other such sentiments.
+Humans tended to accept death before dishonor; better to die free than live as a slave; forward the Light Brigade, and all other such sentiments.

 “What about hiding from them?”